Use of College Facilities

 Teachers also have training in CPR, first aid, common childhood illnesses, and child abuse recognition.
 All staff and volunteers have been fingerprinted and have had a complete background check.

 The Mallory Center is licensed by the City of Cincinnati’s Department of Health and the State of Ohio’s Department of Job and Family Services.
 It is accredited by the National Association for the Education of Young Children (NAEYC).
-This voluntary achievement was initially awarded in 1998.
 The Mallory Center’s commitment to quality care also is shown through voluntary participation in the Step up to Quality (STARS) rating system facilitated by the State of Ohio Department of Job and Family Services.

-The Fitness Center in the Main Building (Clifton Campus) provides a full range of Nautilus equipment, free weights, cardio machines and resistance equipment, as well as a gymnasium (at designated times) and swimming pool.
-Racquetball courts are available in the ATLC.
-Fitness classes are regularly scheduled, and students, faculty, and staff have access to the services of personal trainers as well as personal evaluations.
+The Fitness Center in the Main Building (Clifton Campus) provides a full range of Nautilus equipment, free weights, cardio machines and resistance equipment, as well as a gymnasium (at designated times).
+The Fitness Center is continuously supervised by qualified personnel and fitness classes for students and employees are scheduled periodically.

-A Game Room is located in Room 135 of the ATLC (Clifton Campus).
+A Game Room is located on the lower level of the ATLC (Clifton Campus).
 Table tennis, billiards, board games, and equipment are available free with a SurgeCard.
-Racquetball courts are also available for use by currently enrolled students.
-Racquets and balls can be checked out in the game room with a SurgeCard.
-For more information about the game room please contact the Student Activities office, located in the ATLC, Room 204, or phone (513) 569-5747.
+For more information about the Game Room please contact the Student Activities office, located in the ATLC, Room 204, or phone (513) 569-5747.

-The gymnasium is located in the Main Building, behind the Welcome Center (Clifton Campus).
-It is open at designated times (generally when it is not being used for team practices or classes).
+The gymnasium is located on the first floor of the Main Building (Clifton Campus).
+It is open at designated times for general use.
 A SurgeCard is required to check out equipment.
 No food or drink is allowed in the gym.
 Gym shoes must be worn when using the gymnasium (street shoes with soft soles are not permitted).

 Additional information about Library services is in the Student Services - Academic Support Services section of this Catalog.

 The Overlook Café is located on the first floor of the ATLC (Clifton Campus).
-Menu planning and food preparation is provided by Midwest Culinary Institute faculty chefs and students.
-The Overlook offers a wide selection of wholesome foods and refreshments, including hot breakfasts and daily lunch and dinner specials, soups, a custom deli station, a salad bar, a fruit bar and a full range of drink and “grab and go” options.
+The Overlook offers a wide selection of wholesome foods and refreshments, including lunch and dinner specials, soups, a salad bar, and a full range of beverages and “grab and go” options.

-Vending facilities are located on the second floor of the ATLC, the first and third floor lounges in the Main Building, and on the second and third floors of the Health Professions Building.
+Vending facilities are located on the second, third, and fourth floors of the ATLC, the first and third floor lounges in the Main Building, and on the second and third floors of the Health Professions Building.
 If necessary, refunds from vending facilities can be obtained from the cafeteria cashier.